 Each year we onboard hundreds of enterprise marketing teams across the world to the Opal Platform.
 Many of these teams knew that collaboration was an area that needed improvement.

-Here are seven change management best practices that our customers have found most successful since adopting Opal as their marketing collaboration platform.
+Here are seven change management lessons learned that our customers have found most successful since adopting Opal as their marketing collaboration platform.

 1. Start with the Why

 There is nothing more powerful to motivate and inspire change than to have your leader start very simply with why a team or organization needs to change.
 When marketing leaders open up and share specific stories of when things fell apart in their process due to inefficiencies, this creates a sense of urgency and hope for what’s possible for the future when everyone is working better, together.

 Then, focus on the future state and paint the picture of what Opal will do for your team.
 Highlight specific and relevant use cases that will make everyone’s job easier and get people excited about a future where everyone is on the same page.

 People often support what they help to influence, so provide your team with the opportunity to become a part of positive change by defining the new processes and configurations.
 We recommend that you identify key influencers and users to become part of the configuration process and provide them with early access to the platform to let their decisions take form.